Fireball anti-nucleosynthesis: Propagation and detection

 where $N_i^{\text{th}}$ is the number of events for species $i$ predicted by \textsc{galprop} given a set of model parameters $\{ \Gamma_{\text{inj.}},X_{\antiD} \}$, whereas $N_i^{\text{obs}}$ is the fiducial number of candidate $i$ events reported by AMS-02.
 For the benchmark $X_{\antiD}=5\times 10^{-3}$ shown by the black dot in \figref{fig:InjRatePlot}, the isotope ratio $N_{^4\overline{\text{He}}}/N_{^3\overline{\text{He}}}$ changes from $N_{^4\overline{\text{He}}}/N_{^3\overline{\text{He}}}|_{\text{inj.}} \approx 0.33$ at injection to an observed value of $N_{^4\overline{\text{He}}}/N_{^3\overline{\text{He}}}|_{\text{obs.}}\approx 0.55$--$0.60$ (depending on the choice of $\Gamma$).

-Part of this change in the isotope ratio from injection to observation has to do with physical propagation effects such as spallation of $^4\overline{\text{He}}$ onto the interstellar medium; however, only $\sim 10$\% of the $\antiHe{3}$ abundance arises from this effect, which moves the isotopic ratio by only an $\mathcal{O}(1)$ factor.
+Part of this change in the isotope ratio from injection to observation has to do with physical propagation effects.
+For instance, spallation of $^4\overline{\text{He}}$ onto the interstellar medium; however, only $\sim 10$\% of the $\antiHe{3}$ abundance arises from this effect, which moves the isotopic ratio by only an $\mathcal{O}(1)$ factor.
 Moreover, that effect would tend to drive the ratio in the other direction (i.e., it reduces $\antiHe{4}$ and increases $\antiHe{3}$).
-The larger part of the change arises not from propagation effects at all, but rather from the fact that the AMS-02 anti-helium sensitivity, which we take to be given as the same function of rigidity $\mathcal{R}$ for all anti-helium isotopes (see \appref{app:AMSantiHeSensitivity}), is not flat as a function of $\mathcal{R}$; on the other hand, the post-propagation energy-per-nucleon spectra of $\antiHe{3}$ and $\antiHe{4}$ are almost the same (since they have the same energy-per-nucleon at injection), resulting in rigidity distributions for the two species that peak at different values of $\mathcal{R} = (m/Q)\sqrt{(E/m)^2-1}$ (i.e., when stated in terms of the kinetic energy per nucleon, the AMS-02 sensitivity that we assume differs for species with different charge-to-mass ratios; see the top panel of \figref{fig:spectra}).
+We also expect there to be some mild differences in diffusion for different-mass isotopes at the same kinetic energy per nucleon owing to different rigidities.
+However, we identify the larger part of the change to arise not from propagation effects at all, but rather from the fact that the AMS-02 anti-helium sensitivity, which we take to be given as the same function of rigidity $\mathcal{R}$ for all anti-helium isotopes (see \appref{app:AMSantiHeSensitivity}), is not flat as a function of $\mathcal{R}$; on the other hand, the post-propagation energy-per-nucleon spectra of $\antiHe{3}$ and $\antiHe{4}$ are almost the same (since they have the same energy-per-nucleon at injection), resulting in rigidity distributions for the two species that peak at different values of $\mathcal{R} = (m/Q)\sqrt{(E/m)^2-1}$ (i.e., when stated in terms of the kinetic energy per nucleon, the AMS-02 sensitivity that we assume differs for species with different charge-to-mass ratios; see the top panel of \figref{fig:spectra}).
 Ultimately, however, this $\mathcal{O}(2)$-factor change could easily be absorbed into a slightly different parameter point if any of the assumptions leading to this effect are found to be inaccurate.

 For the case of anti-deuterium, a robust detection relies on the rejection of backgrounds (particularly $\bar{p}$ and $\text{He}$) that are substantially more abundant.
 As described in \citeR{Aramaki:2015pii}, the latest published AMS-02 anti-deuterium sensitivity curve (shown in \figref{fig:spectra}) is based on an earlier superconducting-magnet configuration for AMS-02, rather than the permanent-magnet configuration actually in use, and cuts off at $\approx 5 \,\text{GeV/nucleon}$.
 Nevertheless, taking that sensitivity, only injections taking place with $\Gamma \lesssim 12$ would result in $\gtrsim 0.1$ expected $\antiD$ events in the parameter space of interest, but it would be challenging on the basis of that sensitivity to simultaneously account for the 7 candidate anti-deuterium events reported in \citeR{TingCERNslides2023} in addition to the candidate anti-helium events.
 That said, an updated study of the AMS-02 anti-deuteron sensitivity would be required to accurately determine whether a single choice of parameters $(X_{\antiD}, \Gamma_{\text{inj.}})$ could achieve this.